 The Museum is home to both an Art and a Science and History museum, which when combined with the very beautiful campus can make for a perfect outing.
 The Capitol building is an important and spectacular piece of Texas history.
 Swimming is a popular activity in the summer heat, and there are several spring fed pools such as Barton Springs pool that are open to the public.
 Also in the summer, you can check out the world-famous SXSW festivals.

-Austin rent prices decreased over the last month.
-From April to May, the city experienced a -0.55% decrease for the price of a one-bedroom apartment.
-The rent price for a Austin one-bedroom apartments currently stands at $1,262.0.
+Austin rent prices increased over the last month.
+From June to July, the city experienced a 2.93% increase for the price of a one-bedroom apartment.
+The rent price for a Austin one-bedroom apartments currently stands at $1,336.0.

-Rent prices have decreased in Austin over the last month.
+Rent prices have increased in Austin over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 2 of the Austin suburbs increased last month.
-On the other hand, 5 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 4 of the Austin suburbs increased last month.
+On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in Round Rock, TX, San Marcos, TX, Pflugerville, TX, Leander, TX, Kyle, TX.
+Rent decreased in San Marcos, TX, Georgetown, TX, Cedar Park, TX.

 7 suburbs are currently priced lower than the city of Austin.

-Rent growth in Austin over the past year has been declining.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Austin rent prices appear to be relatively affordable for local residents.
+Rent growth in Austin over the past year has been on the rise.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Austin average rent prices appear to be relatively affordable for local residents.

 The price for a Austin one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.